 Local energy for Selsey and Sidlesham

 The Ferry Farm community solar project, between Selsey and Sidlesham, West Sussex has been generating electricity and income from the sun since June 2016.
-Surplus income from the solar farm will be used to support local community organisations and projects.
+Surplus income from the solar farm is used to support local community organisations and projects.

 Selsey and Sidlesham and surrounding areas spend almost £20 million per year on energy, almost all of which leaves the local economy.
 The Ferry Farm community solar project is a step towards energy being generated and owned locally, with the value retained in the local economy.